VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: EXPERIMENTS

-We evalute on LIBERO benchmark~\cite{liu2023libero}, one of the popular benchmarks for evaluating VLA, which includes 4 different sub-benchmarks (Spatial, Object, Goal, and LIBERO-10) that contain 10 tasks each.
+\paragraph{Experimental Setup} We evaluate on the LIBERO benchmark~\cite{liu2023libero}, one of the popular benchmarks for evaluating VLA, which includes 4 different sub-benchmarks (Spatial, Object, Goal, and Long) that contain 10 tasks each.
 We evaluate on 2 state-of-the-art VLAs: $\pi_{0.5}$~\cite{intelligence2025pi_} and SmolVLA~\cite{shukor2025smolvla}.
 We report the performance by fine-tuning all models on the training dataset for 30K iterations with a batch size of 32.
 Following the setup in $\pi_{0.5}$~\cite{intelligence2025pi_}, we set the execution horizon to $K=5$~\cite{driess2025knowledgeinsulatingvisionlanguageactionmodels}.
 Since LIBERO tasks involve slowly changing environments with mild state transitions, different asynchronous methods behave similarly.
-Therefore, we focus our comparisons on synchronous inference to evaluate the effectiveness of \method under various inference delays.
-For time measurement, we use a laptop RTX 4090 GPU where the inference latency with 2 input images is 103ms.
-For synchronous inference, the time per action chunk is the sum of execution duration (166ms for $K=5$ steps at 30Hz) and inference time.
-For asynchronous inference, larger delays are needed to overlap with the inference latency, so the time per action chunk is: execution duration $+$ max$(0, \text{inference time} - \frac{\text{execution duration}}{K} \times \text{delay})$.

-\paragraph{Results.} As shown in Table~\ref{tab:libero_results}, \method demonstrates strong performance across all LIBERO benchmarks under various inference delays.
-With small inference delays, \method maintains comparable accuracy to synchronous inference while achieving speedups of 1.17$\times$ and 1.31$\times$, respectively.
-As the inference delay increases, the time advantages become more pronounced, achieving up to 1.47$\times$ speedup at delay 3.
-Although accuracy decreases slightly at higher delays, \method still achieves strong performance across all tasks, demonstrating an effective accuracy-latency trade-off.
-We also evaluate on SmolVLA~\cite{shukor2025smolvla}, with detailed results provided in supplementary materials.
+Therefore, we focus our comparisons with synchronous inference.
+In simulation benchmarks, synchronous inference does not suffer from the motion jitter and discontinuities caused by action stalls, making it a stronger baseline than in real-world settings.
+Asynchronous inference thus operates at an inherent disadvantage here due to state staleness.
+This benchmark thus serves to validate that \method can maintain strong accuracy across different VLA architectures under large inference delays. \paragraph{Results} As shown in Table~\ref{tab:libero_results}, \method demonstrates strong performance across both $\pi_{0.5}$ and SmolVLA under various inference delays.
+With small delays, \method maintains accuracy comparable or even better than synchronous inference on $\pi_{0.5}$, achieving 97.2\% and 97.1\% average SR compared to 96.8\% for Sync.
+At larger delays, accuracy decreases slightly but remains competitive, demonstrating that the future-state-awareness effectively preserves accuracy under asynchronous execution.
+On SmolVLA, \method at delay 3 achieves 79.1\% SR, slightly outperforming the synchronous baseline's 79.0\% SR, further validating its generalization across different VLA architectures.